Sheboygan County Sheriff's Office: Correctional

 The Corrections Division is the largest division of the Sheboygan County Sheriff’s Office, and has been in existence in some form, since the inception of Sheriff’s Office.
-The Corrections Division operates the Sheboygan County Detention Center, located at 2923 South 31st Street and the Sheboygan County Juvenile Detention Center, located at 525 North 6th Street in Sheboygan.
-The division is made up of 54 correctional officers, 12 supervisors, one Huber Corporal and the Corrections Administrator.
+The Corrections Division operates the Sheboygan County Detention Center, located at 2923 South 31st Street and the Sheboygan County Juvenile Detention Center, located at 527 North 6th Street in Sheboygan.
+The Corrections Division is made up of 2 Secretaries, 2 Booking Clerks, 59 Correction Officers, 12 Supervisors, 1 Alternatives to Incarceration (ATI) Coordinator, 1 Electronic Monitoring Officer, 3 ATI Officers, 1 Classification / Court Officer, an Assistant Corrections Administrator, and a Corrections Administrator.

 Civil Process and Court Services

 The Sheboygan County Sheriff's Office Civil Process Division handles the service of legal papers pursuant to Wisconsin State Statute.
 The Court Services Division primary responsibilities are Sheboygan County Courthouse security and prisoner transportation.
 Five full-time and five part-time deputies are assigned to the Court Services Division.
-The Sheriff of each county is required by Wisconsin State Statute to be present in Circuit Courts.
+The sheriff of each county is required by Wisconsin State Statute to be present in Circuit Courts.

+Communications

+The Sheboygan County Communications Center provides dispatching service for first responders throughout the City of Sheboygan as well as Sheboygan County and its cities, towns, and villages.

 Special teams

 The Sheboygan County Sheriff's Office offers specialized services to the community.
 Team members receive extensive specialized training in these areas.
-The specialized teams include; SWAT Team, Dive/Rescue Team, Drone Team, Hostage Negotiation Team, Crash Reconstruction, Bicycle Patrol, K-9 Patrol, Water Safety Patrol, Honor Guard, Correctional Emergency Response Team (CERT), and Gang Enforcement Team (GET).
+The specialized teams include; SWAT Team, Dive/Rescue Team, Drone Team, Hostage Negotiation Team, Crash Reconstruction, Bicycle Patrol, K-9 Patrol, Marine Unit, Honor Guard, Correctional Emergency Response Team (CERT), and Gang Enforcement Team (GET).